Michael J. Napier, Administrator / Health Officer Florida Department of Health in Pasco County

 “…change is the only constant, and personal and organizational success can be measured by the ability to actively manage change.”

 For nearly 30 years Mike’s public health career has spanned two states and nine county health departments.
 Beginning in upstate New York while attending college, he worked as a seasonal health inspector for three summers and a “public healthier” for life was born.
 Mike moved to Florida in 1986 where he began working at the Orange County Health Department.
 He moved on to become a health inspector at the Osceola County Health Department until 1993, when he became the Business Manager at Osceola County.
-Over the next 11 years Mike worked in Osceola County, Orange County and finally Hillsborough County Health Department managing the administrative operations of a $35 million budget, 600-employee metropolitan health department.
+Over the next 11 years, Mike worked in Osceola County, Orange County, and finally Hillsborough County, where he managed the aministrative operations of a 600-employee metropolitan health department.

 From 2004 through 2012, Mike served as the Administrator of the Seminole County Health Department.
 Under his leadership, the community saw the opening of a new eight-exam-room STD/HIV clinic and the expansion of maternity services for the uninsured in Seminole County.
 Mike was at the forefront of the founding of Shepherd’s Hope, a free evening clinic staffed by volunteer nurses and physicians that provides services to 5,000 uninsured residents each year.